 With the enforcement of the long nationwide lockdown and sealing of containment zones to prevent the spread of the virus, people living in homelessness and in inadequate settlements, especially those dependent on daily wages, lost their livelihoods.
 Even after easing of the lockdown restrictions, many people working in the informal sector are struggling for livelihood.
 As a result, hunger has been a major challenge for these marginalized communities who have become even more vulnerable.
 The lack of access to adequate and clean water, sanitation, soap, sanitizer, and masks also increases their vulnerability to the virus.
 Moreover, many migrant workers and homeless persons living on the streets were forced to move to emergency shelters, all of which were not necessarily adequate.

-Through its team and extensive network, HLRN is closely monitoring the situation of marginalized communities, on a daily basis, including their access to food, shelter, healthcare, water, sanitation, soaps, sanitizers, and masks as well as other issues affecting them.
-Particularly in Delhi, HLRN is documenting living conditions in permanent and emergency shelters as well as informal settlements.
-We are facilitating the provision of food and other essential commodities by coordinating with communities in need, shelter management agencies, government helplines, political representatives, and other local organizations.
-Additionally, in collaboration with other voluntary organizations, HLRN is providing food and ration to persons in need, where possible.
+Through its team and partners' network, HLRN is closely monitoring the situation of marginalized communities, including their access to food, housing/shelter, healthcare, water, sanitation, soap, sanitizers, and masks as well as other issues affecting them.
+Particularly in Delhi, HLRN is documenting living conditions in permanent and emergency shelters as well as low-income settlements.
 We are also facilitating the provision of adequate shelter to homeless person living on the streets and to migrant workers stranded in the cities.
 Demands of affected communities are being regularly conveyed to the government and through our advocacy, we have been able to improve access to basic services, shelter, food, and other essential items for a large number of people living in destitution.

 Special Page on COVID-19 and Human Rights